-- First Progress Platinum Prestige Mastercard: A variable APR of 9.99% for purchases makes this one of the best-rate cards in this category, and you may still be approved even if you have bad credit.
+- First Progress Platinum Prestige Mastercard: A 15.24% Variable APR for Purchases makes this one of the best-rate cards in this category, and you may still be approved even if you have bad credit.

 - OpenSky Secured Visa Credit Card: You don’t need a bank account to open this card and the lender doesn’t run a credit check.
 You can also increase your credit limit overtime with good account management.

 Secured credit cards can help you increase your credit if you make on-time payments and keep your credit utilization rate at 30%.
 If you use your card responsibly, you could even get your security deposit back!
 Here’s how secured credit cards work:

 - You put up a deposit, which secures your line of credit.
 You can use up to that amount on your card.